 Free CRM users can preview limited suggestions, but full clustering requires the Professional tier (from roughly $800 / year when billed annually).

-Keyword Manager crunches SERP overlap at scale, automatically bucketing thousands of terms into “Topical Groups.”
-For a more narrative view, the separate Topic Research tool surfaces cards of subtopics, headlines, and questions—handy when you want both data and editorial angles in one sweep.
+Keyword Manager crunches SERP overlap at scale, automatically bucketing thousands of terms into "Topical Groups."
+The separate Topic Research tool surfaces cards of subtopics, headlines, and questions, handy when you want both data and editorial angles.

-Ahrefs isn’t a dedicated topic cluster tool, yet its Parent Topic feature inside Keyword Explorer groups queries at scale.
-Because it relies on SERP overlap, the resulting clusters mirror how Google judges topical authority.
+Ahrefs isn't a dedicated topic cluster tool, yet its Parent Topic feature inside Keyword Explorer groups queries at scale, making it one of the best tools for creating content clusters from existing ranking data.

 When you enter a keyword, Ahrefs finds the top-ranking page and labels the wider query that page also ranks for as its "Parent Topic."
 Any keyword sharing that parent is a variation suitable for the same pillar.
 The SERP Similarity metric shows URL overlap for extra proof.